Haututu-Hacklab/Guides/docs/guides/laser/images.md

 One that has been referenced with some success is [this one](https://www.youtube.com/watch?v=P4to-VHA0do).

-## After importing the image into LightBurn
+## Adjusting the image

 Once an image has been loaded into LightBurn, you have a couple options.
 The most common is to do an "Image Trace", which will allow you to cut out the outline of whatever you imported.
 The second is to simply "Adjust Image".

 === "Image Trace"
     Once the image has been loaded, you can right-click on it and select "Image Trace".